Kryptonite was created in 2014 by high school friends, Victoria Race and Danielle Immerman.

 (Founder, Editor-in-Chief, Writer)

 Victoria co-founded Kryptonite in 2014 as a project in high school.
 She organized the 2015 Kryptonite Music Festival at the renowned Cleveland Agora, and writes most of the interviews and live reviews for the publication.
 Victoria is a Cleveland native and in her spare time, she enjoys traveling and the visual arts.
-Her favorite artists include Citizen, Banks, Moose Blood, Dear You, Matchbox 20/Rob Thomas, Phil Collins, The Smiths, Alt-J, and Twenty One Pilots.
+Her favorite artists include Banks, Moose Blood, Dear You, Milk & Bone, Matchbox 20/Rob Thomas, Phil Collins, The Smiths, and Citizen.

 Fun fact: She collects ticket stubs and vinyl.